Radi85/Comment/docs/source/Web API.rst

 Web API
 -------

-django-comments-dab uses django-rest-framework to expose a Web API that provides developers with access to the same functionalities offered through the web user interface.
+django-comments-dab uses django-rest-framework to expose a Web API that provides developers with access to the same functionality offered through the web user interface.

 There are 5 methods available to perform the following actions: